 Home Equity Loan or Home Equity Line of Credit

 A home equity loan or home equity line of credit (HELOC) is a loan or line of credit secured by the equity in your home.
 Homeowners often use these for home improvements.
 You can also use them for the down payment on your next home.
 But this isn't a good option because these loans often have a call provision.
 That means the lender can demand that you repay the loan in full at any time.

 Bridge financing can help you pay the extra mortgage.

 Option 1: Short-Term Loan From Friends and Family

-Borrow the down payment on the new home from a private person, such as a relative or friend.
-Emphasize that this is a short-duration loan and offer them an attractive interest rate.
-Give them a promissory note, with your new home as collateral.
-Arrange the loan so that you will owe nothing until after your first home closes and you collect enough from the proceeds of the sale to be able to fully pay off the promissory note.
+One option is to borrow the down payment for the new home from a private person, such as a relative or friend.
+Emphasize that this is a short-duration loan.
+Offer them an attractive interest rate and give them a promissory note with your new home as collateral.
+Arrange the loan so you won't owe anything until after your first home closes.
+That way, you can use what you earn from your first home to pay off the promissory note.